Meeting in person

 When we practice walking meditation we coordinate our steps with our breath.
 We are aware especially of the contact of our feet with the ground, and the wondrous nature of the present moment.

 Upon hearing the bell to start we take an in-breath and make the first step with the left foot.
 On the out-breath we take another step with the right foot.
-Then we begin the cycle again.
+We adjust our pace and our length of step to the natural flow of our breathing.

 Silent meditation

-As soon as we sit down we begin mindful breathing by paying attention to our breath.
-We gently follow each in-breath and each out-breath with our awareness.
-We do not aim to control our breathing but rather allow it to deepen as we relax with the practice.
+Once we have sat down and are comfortably settled and still, we can begin mindful paying attention to our breath.
+We gently follow each in-breath and each out-breath with our full awareness.
+We do not aim to control our breathing but rather allow it to deepen as we relax into the practice.

 When distracted by thoughts, feelings or physical sensations, we let these go without dwelling on them, returning to our breathing.